uclaml/CS161-Winter2023/index.md

 ## Quiz

-There will be 6 in-class paper-based quiz (on bruinlearn) for the purpose of reviewing the newly learned concepts.
+There will be 6 in-class paper-based quiz for the purpose of reviewing the newly learned concepts.
 The quizzes are open textbook.
 We will drop the lowest quiz score for you.

 ## Exams